List of public elementary schools in New York City

 This is a list of public elementary schools in New York City.
-They are typically referred to as "PS number" (e.g. "PS 46").
+They are typically referred to as "PS number" (e.g., "PS 46", that is, "Public School 46").
 Many PS numbers are ambiguous, being used by more than one school.
 The sections correspond to New York City DOE Regions.
-Some charter schools are included throughout this list; others may be added to the charter schools section at the end of the list.
+Some charter schools are included throughout this list; others may be added to the charter schools section at the end of the list below.